Mike Shula: Playing career

-After graduating from Alabama, Shula was selected in the 12 round as the 313th overall pick of the 1987 NFL Draft by the Tampa Bay Buccaneers, but he saw little playing time in 1987, his only season in the NFL.
+After graduating from Alabama, Shula was selected in the 12 round as the 313st overall pick of the 1987 NFL draft by the Tampa Bay Buccaneers, but he saw little playing time in 1987, his only season in the NFL.

 Coaching career

 Early career

 Shula has served in assistant coaching positions in the NFL, twice with the Miami Dolphins plus stints with the Chicago Bears and the Buccaneers, where he was offensive coordinator from 1996 to 1999.
 As offensive coordinator under Tony Dungy with the Tampa Bay Buccaneers, the team enjoyed success and narrowly missed the Super Bowl after losing the NFC Championship Game against eventual Super Bowl champion St. Louis Rams.
 Following that 1999 NFC Championship Game, he was fired as offensive coordinator after the Bucs finished no higher than 22nd in total offense during his tenure.
-After his firing from Tampa, Shula went on to be the quarterbacks coach of the Miami Dolphins from 2000-2002, then left to become the head coach of the University of Alabama football team.
+After his firing from Tampa, Shula went on to be the quarterbacks coach of the Miami Dolphins from 2000 to 2002, then left to become the head coach of the University of Alabama football team.

 Alabama

+2003

 Shula was hired as head coach at Alabama in May 2003 after the termination of Mike Price.
-At the time of his arrival, the program was in great turmoil despite a 10-3 record the previous year.
-In that year, the program had been hammered by NCAA sanctions, and lost Dennis Franchione to Texas A&M, and subsequently fired Mike Price due to his off-field actions.
+At the time of his arrival, the program was in great turmoil despite a 10–3 record the previous year.
+In that year, the program had been hammered by NCAA sanctions, lost Dennis Franchione to Texas A&M, and subsequently fired Price due to his off-field actions.
 At the time, he was the second-youngest coach in all of Division I-A football, at age 38.
 He was hired on a six-year, $5.4 million contract.

-2003 – With the loss of several players from the 2002 team, and an offense that was not fully installed due to time constraints, Alabama suffered through a 4–9 season in 2003.
+With the loss of several players from the 2002 team, and an offense that was not fully installed due to time constraints, Alabama suffered through a 4–9 season in 2003.
 The season was marked by close losses and fourth quarter collapses.
 In games decided by one score or less, Alabama was 0–6 on the season.
 Alabama lost overtime games to Arkansas and Tennessee, and generally seemed to be close but not close enough to breaking through virtually all season.